Society Courses

 What is good?
 What is evil?
 Are there objective standards for right and wrong?
 What are these objective standards?
 How can they be applied to important contemporary moral problems?
 This course considers the answers philosophers give to these and related questions.

-PHI 320 - Social and Political Philosophy
+PHI 320 - Power, Justice, and Freedom: Social and Political Philosophy

 Analyzes the intellectual appropriation of the concept of freedom over time.
 Emphasis will be given to the dynamic interaction between freedom and social control in classics of Western philosophy from ancient times to modernity.
 Authors include Plato, Epicurus, Aristotle, Aurelius, Augustine, Hobbes, Rousseau, and Marx.
 Part of Human Rights Issue.
 Offered fall and winter semesters.
 Prerequisite: Junior standing.